redis/redis-doc/docs/reference/clients.md

 In Redis 2.4 there was a hard-coded limit for the maximum number of clients that could be handled simultaneously.

-In Redis 2.6 and newer, this limit is configurable by `maxclients` directive in `redis.conf` (set by default to 10000 clients).
+In Redis 2.6 and newer, this limit is configurable setting the `maxclients` directive in `redis.conf`.
+The default is 10,000 clients.

 However, Redis checks with the kernel what the maximum number of file descriptors that we are able to open is (the *soft limit* is checked).
 If the